willthames/devops-singapore-2016/slides/sources/01-intro.md

 # Naming tasks

-Best practices suggest always naming tasks - it's easier to follow what is happening if the tasks are well named.
+Best practices suggest always naming tasks &mdash;
+it's easier to follow what is happening if the tasks are well named.